(1) Ultrafast Optical Spectroscopy

-(2) Ultrafast X-ray Spectroscopy and Diffraction at Large-Scale Facilities
+(2) Ultrafast X-ray Spectroscopy and Scattering at Large-Scale Facilities

 The transformation of spectroscopic observables in the UV-visible range into bond distances requires detailed knowledge about the potential energy surfaces of the states involved.
 While this is clear for small molecules, it becomes more ambiguous when the system grows in complexity and size, e.g. when solute-solvent interactions come into play.

 In order to overcome these difficulties, we use probing methods based on high-energy radiation (X-rays) or particles (electrons) to probe the systems under study.
 The high energy entails a short wavelength which is used to obtain the desired atomic-spatial resolution, without the necessity of a priori knowledge about potential energy surfaces.

 X-ray absorption spectroscopy (XAS) is particularly appealing for the study of (metal-organic) molecular materials and heterogeneous nanomaterials, as it is an element-specific local probe of both the electronic and geometric structure, and it can be implemented in any medium.
 In our lab, we use short (fs-ps) X-ray pulses from synchrotron radiation facilities or X-ray free-electron lasers (XFEL) to probe the dynamics after excitation with a fs/ps laser pulse.
 Dedicated computer codes are employed to simulate and fit the X-ray spectra and diffraction patterns in order to extract the excited-state dynamics.